Beverly Kenney

-Beverly Kenney (January 29, 1932, Harrison, New Jersey, New Jersey – April 13, 1960, Greenwich Village, New York City) was an American jazz singer.
+Beverly Kenney (January 29, 1932, Harrison, New Jersey, New Jersey – April 12, 1960, Greenwich Village, New York City) was an American jazz singer.

 Early life

 Kenney was born in Harrison, New Jersey on January 29, 1932, the first of Charles Joseph and Regina Kathleen "Jean" (née Abrams) Kenney's seven children together, and Jean's 9 in total.
+Her father was of Irish descent, her mother was of half Irish and half German Jewish descent.

 Career

 Kenney began her career as a singer of singing telegrams for Western Union.
-After moving to New York City, she recorded a demo tape in 1954 with Tony Tamburello (the demo was released in its entirety in 2006 under the title Snuggled on Your Shoulder).
+In 1954, Kenney moved to Miami and worked regularly at the Black Magic Room, the Brook Lounge and La Vie En Rose in Miami Beach.

 Dorsey Brothers Orchestra

-By the end of the year, she moved to Miami and worked regularly at the Black Magic Room.
-For several months she toured with Jimmy and Tommy Dorsey's Dorsey Brothers Orchestra before returning to New York.
+In March 1955, Tommy Dorsey fired vocalist Lynn Roberts from the Dorsey Brothers Orchestra for "refus[ing] to cut her long blond hair."
+Kenney was hired in Roberts' place and began a tour with the through the southern United States.
 Kenney said "Tommy and Jimmy liked me, but they thought I was too much of a stylist for the band.
 After a few months on the road, I left, and returned to New York," where she sang in clubs with George Shearing, Don Elliott, and Kai Winding.
+After moving back to New Jersey, she recorded a demo tape in 1955 with Tony Tamburello (the demo was released in its entirety in 2006 under the title Snuggled on Your Shoulder).

 Her big break came in October 1955, when she was featured in a Jazz Benefit concert for Israel at Carnegie Hall, sharing the bill with Miles Davis, Art Blakey, Tito Puente, and Marian McPartland.
 An October 25, 1956 newspaper ad lists Kenney as appearing at the Playgoer Room at the Westnor restaurant in Westport, Connecticut.
 At 24 years old, Kenney was beginning to become a fixture of the New York jazz scene.
 She earned a standing gig at Birdland with Lester Young, and upon her debut at New York's Basin Street Club, DownBeat critic Nat Hentoff praised her as compared to other artists.
 He said Kenney was “more flexible than Helen Merrill, swings more easily than Teddi King, and her musicianship and care for lyrics are far superior to Chris Connor’s".